 Sesame seeds are an essential part of many cuisines across the globe.
-They can be seen atop hamburger buns, crackers and breads.
-They are the key ingredient for foods like hummus, tahini, halva and sesame oil.
-Whether they’re on the outside or the inside of your food, there is no disputing that they are an integral part of cooking.
-The tear-shaped seeds have a subtle mild, nutty and sweet flavor and come with a multitude of health benefits.
+They can be seen atop hamburger buns, crackers, and bread.
+They are the critical ingredient for foods like hummus, tahini, halva, and sesame oil.
+Whether on the outside or the inside of your food, there is no disputing that they are an integral part of cooking.
+The tear-shaped seeds have a subtle mild, nutty, sweet flavor and many health benefits.

-It’s no wonder that they have made their way into modern cooking and become an essential ingredient in many diets.
+No wonder they have made their way into modern cooking and become an essential ingredient in many diets.
 But when it comes to which is the best, which is better, black sesame seeds or white sesame seeds?

-The sesame plant or sesamum indicum, likely originated in Asian or Eastern Africa thousands of years ago.
-It is known that ancient Egyptians used the ground seed as grain flour, and around 5000 years ago in China, the seed oil was burned to make soot for writing ink.
-It was even once thought to have magical properties and lends itself to the popular expression “open sesame” from the Arabian Nights tale of “Ali Baba and the Forty Thieves.”
+The sesame plant, or sesamum indicum, likely originated in Asia or Eastern Africa thousands of years ago.
+It is known that ancient Egyptians used ground seed as grain flour, and around 5000 years ago in China, the seed oil was burned to make soot for writing ink.
+It was once thought to have magical properties and lends itself to the popular expression “open sesame” from the Arabian Nights tale of “Ali Baba and the Forty Thieves.”

 Sesame Seeds in Japan

-When Japanese cuisine flavors are thought of more often than not it’s associated with soy sauces, miso, dashi and yuzu.
+When Japanese cuisine flavors are thought of, more often than not, it’s associated with soy sauces, miso, dashi, and yuzu.
 But just as important and sometimes overlooked is sesame flavoring.
-In Japan sesame plays an important role in meals.
+In Japan, sesame plays an essential role in meals.

-The sesame seeds and oil is used in appetizers like goma ae – sesame salad, and in main meals like stir frys and sushi.
-Traditional snacks that can be traced back to hundreds of years also use them.
-Snacks like karinto and okaki were originally manufactured to replace the luxury of sugar, even now these treats are still enjoyed.
+The seeds and oil is used in appetizers like goma ae – sesame salad, and main meals like stir fries and sushi.
+Traditional snacks that can be traced back hundreds of years also use them.
+Snacks like karinto and okaki were originally manufactured to replace the luxury of sugar.
+Even now, these treats are still enjoyed.

 They can also be found in furikake, which is a traditional form of Japanese seasoning.

-In addtion, Buddhist monks in Japan who follow the Shojin Ryori diet – a specialty strict diet Buddhist monks follow created gomadofu.
-Gomadofu is made of ground sesame paste, water and kuzu (arrowroot).
-This dish is often eaten at the beginning of a meal by Buddhist monks who follow a traditional vegan or vegetarian dining diet.
+In addition, Buddhist monks in Japan who follow the Shojin Ryori diet – a strict specialty diet that Buddhist monks follow created gomadofu.
+Gomadofu is made of ground sesame paste, water, and kudzu (arrowroot).
+This dish is often eaten at the beginning of a meal by Buddhist monks following a traditional vegan or vegetarian diet.

-Looking to experience even more traditional Japanese flavors like sesame seeds?
+Looking to experience even more traditional Japanese flavors?
 Check out Sakuraco!
-Sakuraco sends traditional Japanese sweets, snacks, home goods and tea straight to your door.
+Sakuraco sends traditional Japanese sweets, snacks, home goods, and tea straight to your door.

 Sesame Seed Varieties

-The hull as a standalone contains more micronutrients overall.
-However, the flavor is slightly more bitter and therefore not preferred by everyone.
-Hence why most commonly the white seeds can be seen adorned over pastries and breads.
+The hull, as a standalone, contains more micronutrients overall.
+However, the flavor is slightly more bitter and, therefore, not preferred by everyone.
+Hence why most commonly, the white seeds can be seen adorned over pastries and bread.

-Overall sesame seeds provide a myriad of benefits.
+Black and white sesame seeds are very good for you, providing a myriad of health benefits.
 They are rich in protein and are a good source of fiber.
-Studies have shown that they may help in lowering cholesterol and reducing the risk of high blood pressure due to the calcium and magnesium.
-Other benefits lie in how they can lower blood sugar levels, the risk of inflammation and increase bone health support.
-Their nutritional properties provide levels of calcium, B vitamins, vitamin E, and antioxidants.
+Studies have shown that they may help lower cholesterol and reduce the risk of high blood pressure due to calcium and magnesium.
+Other benefits lie in how they can lower blood sugar levels, the risk of inflammation, and increase bone health support.
+Their nutritional properties provide calcium, B vitamins, vitamin E, and antioxidants.
 It’s easy to see why these wonder seeds are sprinkled over many dishes in and out of Japan!

-Black and white sesame seeds have great nutritional value and are a great addition to most diets.
+Black and white sesame seeds have great nutritional value and add to most diets.
 Image via Shutterstock